PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       To specify heterogeneous capacities, see :term:`CAPACITY_SECTION`.

    ``DIMENSION``
-      Number of locations in the instance.
+      Number of depots and clients in the instance.
-      This is the sum of the number of depots and the number of clients.

    ``EDGE_WEIGHT_FORMAT``
       Specifies the format of the :term:`EDGE_WEIGHT_SECTION` if the edge weights are given explicitly.